EchoEvelyn/Topological_Data_Analysis/README.md

 # Topological Data Analysis of Protein Structures via Persistent Homology

-This repository contains code, figures, and documentation for the project:
-**Topological Data Analysis of Protein Structures via Persistent Homology**
-by Jingman Wang (UCSD, DSC214).

----

 ## Overview

 This project systematically applies **persistent homology**, a tool from topological data analysis (TDA), to compare and characterize the three-dimensional structures of three representative proteins: